|Actively Caring for People|| |

 ADN is the Honor Society for Associate Degree Nursing Students.
 To qualify for membership, a student must receive a B or above in all nursing courses, have maintained a minimum 3.0 GPA in all nursing courses, have maintained a minimum overall GPA of 3.0, and have demonstrated conduct that reflects integrity and professionalism on campus and in all clinical areas.
 Students meeting the eligibility requirements will be invited for consideration for induction in the third semester of the second year in the RN nursing program.

-Anime Anonymous brings together students who are curious or enthusiastic about anime, manga, and Japanese pop culture.
+The purpose of ASAP is to bring together students who are curious or enthusiastic about anime, cartoon, manga, comics, internet pop culture and Asian culture.

 Campus Activities Board (CAB)